epfl-ada-2018/project-pizzafels/README.md

 # Abstract

-​	In 2017, there were 17,799 accidents on Swiss roads causing bodily injuries.
-Even though the number of victims is decreasing since 25 last years, Switzerland still faces more than 20,000 victims each year.
+​	In 2017, there were 17,799 accidents on Swiss roads causing body injuries.
+Even though the number of victims is decreasing since 25 years, Switzerland still faces around 20,000 victims each year.
 In this data story, we try to investigate three main factors influencing car accidents: driver profile, accident per canton and car type.
 Identifying which profiles are more dangerous is an interesting result for policy makers and insurance companies, considering an annual cost of car accidents equal to 4 billion francs.
 Factors of difference between each profile are also a targeted, to tackle the issue at its roots.
-Furthermore, swiss cantons benefit from a high political responsibility.
-Studying the distribution of accidents at this scale is therefore valuable, as well as their potential cultural factors based on past votings.
-Finally, a study of vehicle type influence on accidents is also carried out.
-All datasets used in this study were collected on Federal Statistical Office website.
+Furthermore, Swiss cantons benefit from a high political responsibility.
+Studying the distribution of accidents at this scale is therefore valuable, as well as their potential cultural factors based on past votings (e.g. which cantons voted for or against higher speed limitations or the obligation to put the seat belts on).
+Finally, a study of the vehicle type's influence on accidents is also carried out.
+All datasets used in this study were collected on the Federal Statistical Office website.

 # Research questions